- Community Development

 For More Information

-For more information on the above programs and application packets, please contact the City of Bowling Green Housing Specialist.
+For more information on the above programs and application packets, please contact the City of Bowling Green Housing Program Administrator.
 For persons with speech and/or hearing impairments, contact us through the Ohio Relay Network.